Food Safety for Travelling Families

 Many travelers regard it as part of the experience of seeing the world and don’t realize how serious it can be, especially for children.
 Others are so afraid of getting sick, they do not take their kids abroad, missing out on amazing, educational and emotional growth opportunities.
 There is a happy medium.

 My American born toddlers have lived in India for a year and a half and have never had food poisoning.
 I, on the other hand, have had food poisoning half a dozen times with varying severity.
 I was hospitalized twice with severe dehydration.
 I’ve been scolded by no less than 2 dozen doctors on how to stop ending up back in their office.
 I’m combining my personal experience with recommendations from leading health and safety organizations around the world to let you know everything you need to know about food poisoning.
-How food becomes contaminated, how the bacteria spreads, who’s at greatest risk, safe food options, and if all else fails, what to do if you fall sick.
+How food becomes contaminated, how the bacteria spread, who’s at greatest risk, safe food options, and if all else fails, what to do if you fall sick.
 The good news is, for the vast majority of cases, food poisoning is mild, can be treated at home, and the symptoms fully subside after just a few days.

 So what exactly is food poisoning?